MichaelSchneeberger/rxbp/README.md

 ### Transforming operators

 - `accumulate` - apply an accumulator function over a *Flowable* sequence and returns each intermediate result.
+- `batch` - gathers items into batches of provided size
+- `concat_map` - apply a function to each item emitted by the source and flatten the results sequentially
 - `default_if_empty` - emits a given value if the source completes without emitting anything
 - `filter` - emit only those items for which the given predicate holds
 - `first` - emit the first element only